Adskard/TankWar/README.md

 # TankWar
 Tank tactical game in python using pygame.
-Includes standalone executable.